 Dubrovnik Cable Car tickets can be purchased at the lower station with cash (local currency only) or credit card.
 Or purchase tickets in advance on Viator.

-The cable car hours vary by month but opens every day at 9am.
-In the case of high winds and lightning, the cable car will temporarily halt operations.
+The cable car hours vary by month and in the case of high winds and lightning, the cable car will temporarily halt operations.

 Cable Car Station Dubrovnik Location

 The Dubrovnik Cable Car Station is located at Ulica Kralja Petra Krešimira IV, 20000, Dubrovnik.
 You can get directions using this link to Google Maps.
 The station is just a short walk from the Old Town or a quick ride on Bus 8 from the main Dubrovnik bus station at Port Gruz.
 (More about the city bus in a minute!)

 Hiking around Dubrovnik is one of our favorite activities…and the Mount Srd walk is one of the more strenuous – and rewarding! – hikes in town.
 The trail begins above the city’s orange, tiled rooftops in a forest of evergreens then emerges onto the open hillside where a path of lengthy switchbacks leads to the summit.